 Severe Weather Damage Prevention

 First take the appropriate precautions to make sure you and your family are safe.
-If you still have time to make arrangements to protect your vehicle, follow these simple tips:
+If you still have time, you can take steps to protect your vehicle.

 - Be aware of your vehicle's surroundings.
-If possible move your vehicle away from trees or other objects that may damage it in a storm.
+If possible, move your vehicle away from trees or other objects that may fall and damage it in a storm.

 - Keep your vehicle away from low-lying areas prone to flooding, to help avoid water damage.

 - If you need to use your vehicle to evacuate, plan your route carefully, keep a full tank of gas, and have emergency supplies ready.

-- Become familiar with the weather patterns that can produce hail so you can be prepared.
+- Learn the weather patterns that can cause hail so you can be prepared.

-- If there is a forecast for hail, protect your vehicle by moving it under a covered structure.
+- If there's a forecast for hail, protect your vehicle by moving it under a covered structure.

-- To avoid injury, do not go outside once a hail storm begins.
+- To avoid injury, do not go outside if it's hailing.

-- If you are driving when it begins to hail and there is a covered structure nearby, safely move your vehicle to it.
+- If you're driving when it begins to hail and there is a covered structure nearby, safely move your vehicle to it.
 If you cannot find a covered structure, pull your car to side of the road and wait for the storm to end.

 - If the hail resulted in a broken window, protect your vehicle from further damage by covering the window with plastic or other material.

-Flash floods can occur up to 12 hours after a heavy rain storm.
-Knowing what to do and how to handle potentially dangerous situations can mean the difference between saving or damaging your vehicle.
-Read on for information about preparing for and handling heavy rain or flood conditions:
+Flash floods can occur up to 12 hours after a heavy rainstorm.
+Knowing what to do and how to handle potentially dangerous situations can help protect you and your vehicle.

-- Heavy rain can make it difficult for other drivers to see you.
+- Heavy rain can make it hard for other drivers to see you.
 Keep your headlights on and drive slowly, keeping your eyes out for on-coming traffic.

 - If you live in an area that is prone to flooding, make sure you have plenty of fuel and know the local evacuation routes.